condense-fidelity-elope/anti-ip-grabber/README.md

 I have found that this only works with [Ublock Origin](https://ublockorigin.com/)

-*Credit to https://github.com/Konnor88/anti-grabify for the URLs*
+*Credit to https://github.com/Konnor88/anti-grabify for some the URLs*